TommyWabg/Switch2Connect/README.md

   * Assign the "DJG" action to any available extra button to serve as the hardware trigger for DJG features.
   * Pressing this mapped button during gameplay will execute the action defined by the current DJG Control Mode and DJG Activation settings.
 * **DJG Control Modes:** Three modes to dictate how the mapped DJG trigger button behaves during gameplay.
-  * Single Side Toggle: Toggle the gyro tracking of a single Joy-Con on or off independently.
-  * Switch Dominant Side: Swap the Dominant and Sub roles between the Left and Right Joy-cons.
+  * **Switch Dominant Side:** Swap the Dominant and Sub roles between the Left and Right Joy-cons.
 Both sides are forced to be active upon switching.
-  * Switch Gyro Side: Turn off the current gyro and activate the opposite Joy-Con's gyro exclusively.
+  * **Switch Gyro Side:** Turn off the current gyro and activate the opposite Joy-Con's gyro exclusively.
 The Dominant Side setting syncs automatically.
-  * Direct Merge: Combine motion input from both Joy-Cons directly without Dominant/Sub role switching.
+  * **Single Side Toggle:** Toggles the gyro tracking state of one Joy-Con independently.
+A DJG trigger mapped on the Left Joy-Con controls the L Gyro, while a trigger mapped on the Right Joy-Con controls the R Gyro.
+Select **Dominant Side: Left** or **Right** to choose the primary side.
+Select **Dominant Side: None** to combine enabled motion input from both Joy-Cons directly while allowing DJG controls to manage each side.
 * **DJG Activation Types:** Trigger behavior options to support different input styles.
   * Toggle: Switch the DJG state once per button press.
   * Hold: Switch the DJG state when the button is pressed, and revert to the original state when the button is released.
+* **Per-Controller Joystick Deadzones:** Configure left and right joystick deadzones independently for Pro Controller, Joy-Con, and NSO GameCube Controller.
+Each controller family stores its own deadzone values, with an option to link or separate the left and right joystick settings.
 * **Full Controller Remappability:** All buttons (including extra buttons like GL, GR, SL_L, SL_R, SR_L, SR_R, NSO GCN L/R Analog Trigger Click, Home, Capture, and Chat) can be fully remapped to Switch inputs, PlayStation inputs, In-app controls, Windows controls, mouse clicks, or recorded custom input.
 Joysticks can also be remapped to L/R Joystick, WASD, mouse controls, or custom inputs.
 The mapping interface features a categorized pop-up window to streamline the selection process.
+* **Joy-Con IR Sensor Mapping:** Each Left and Right Joy-Con IR Sensor can be configured as an independent physical input.
+Per-side settings include Function mapping, Activation Threshold, and IR Mouse sensitivity.
 * **Advanced Custom Input Remapping:** Featuring a powerful  "Custom" mapping feature.
 Users can record and assign any complex combination of keyboard keys, mouse clicks, or controller buttons to a single input.
 This flexible system supports both "Tap" (fires the recorded sequence momentarily) and "Hold" (sustains the sequence for as long as the button is pressed) modes.
   * Click the dropdown menu and select the "Custom" option.
   * Press and hold your desired combination of keyboard keys, mouse clicks, and/or controller buttons simultaneously.